OSU-STARLAB/LeaPformer/fairseq-leapformer/leapformer-scripts/simulst/README.md

 > [!WARNING]
 > You should not change encoder settings when loading a checkpoint after ASR pretraining.
 This can result in sub-par model performance, poorer convergence, and generally unintended results.

+> [!WARNING]
+> Currently running into some problems in reproducing models of the the same level of quality as in the paper.
+Seems to be an environmental issue as baseline models are affected as well.